Looking left from Makapu’u Beach toward Rabbit Island on a stunning day in Hawaii.

 The second beautiful island off the coast is named Kaohikaipu.
 It’s a low island, also the result of volcanic activity, like every island in the Hawaiian island chain.
 Kaohikaipu is also a protected bird sanctuary by the State of Hawaii.

-- Lifeguards – though not always on duty
+- Lifeguards – though not always on duty.
+Ditto that for security in the parking area.

 - Deep sand ideal for laying out.
 Less windblown sand like Sandy Beach because the hill behind, and the cliff beside Makapu’u Beach protects the beach from most of the wind.